chadrem/cron_helper/README.md

 ## Usage

 For your typical Rails or Ruby app, you will first want to create your ````ApplicationJob````.
-This is the class that all of your custom crons should inherit from.
+This is the class that all of your custom jobs should inherit from.
 Here you put methods that are shared by all your custom jobs.

 ```ruby